avaneerd/avetodo/README.md

 ### 2.1 Let's start with the service
 Because we need some data to work with let's create a service first.
 A service is a piece of code that has no visual component and is usually used for handling data.
 In this case we will be creating a service which will let us get, create, update and delete todo items.

-1. First let's create an TodoItem object that will hold all the information for our todo items.
+1. First let's create an TodoItem model that will hold all the information for our todo items.

+   Run the following command to create a new class file `ng g class TodoItem`.

+   Now open the generated file it's called `todo-item.ts` and you can find it in `src/app`.
-   Create a new file in `src\app` called `TodoItem.ts` and populate it with the following:
+   Populate it with the following:
    ```typescript
     export class TodoItem {
         /** The id of the todo item */